ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 ## New locations

-The new {{site.data.keyword.blockstorageshort}} is available in the following regions/data centers.
+The new {{site.data.keyword.blockstorageshort}} is available in the following regions and data centers.
 <table role="presentation">
   <tr>
     <td><strong>US 2</strong></td>